oat-sa/taohub-articles/forge/Tutorials/how-to-deliver-a-test-using-lti.md

 ## LTI Installation

-to Install the required extensions in Tao:
+to Install the required extensions in TAO:

 - go to Settings (Upper right corner)
 - open the tab *Extensions manager*